googlefonts/BethEllen/README.md

 # BethEllen
-Font project repo for the Beth Ellen font by Rod Jelinski
+Font project repo for the Beth Ellen font by Rob Jelinski

 # Build instructions